CORTEXM4-AVYA/CORTEXM4_AVYA/README.md

 ### Hello, I am Avinash Andhale 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Assembly level programming for cortec processor ,sql and machine learning
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on Embedded projects
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with Web development
-- 💬 Ask me about    related stuff
+- 💬 Ask me about  Embedded and electronics  related stuff
 - ⚡ Fun fact:
 -  Connect me at